 Egg intolerance is different from an allergy.
 According to Healthline, egg intolerance means you can still eat eggs, but you may experience side effects.
 The effects may include bloating, diarrhea, and nausea.

-Eggs are high in cholesterol and saturated fat, which can cause complications for people with heart conditions.
+Eggs are high in cholesterol and fat, which can cause complications for people with heart conditions.
 People for the Ethical Treatment of Animals (PETA) also mentioned that eggs are a common source of salmonella and other food poisonings.

 Opting not to eat eggs may also be a personal choice.
 It can be due to religion or social beliefs.
 For instance, some people do not eat eggs due to animal cruelty in their production.

 Regardless of why you do not eat eggs, this article will provide plenty of alternative options!

 There are many egg alternatives, but some are more effective than others.
 Below are the best substitutes for eggs in baking and cooking alike.